jangala-dev/lua-fibers/DESIGN-NOTES.md

   - shut down child processes;
   - release other resources tied to the scope’s lifetime.

-Errors in defers:
+Errors in finalisers:

 - convert `"ok"` into `"failed"` and record an error; or
-- are appended to `_failures` if the scope was already failed or cancelled.
+- are appended to the scope’s collection of additional failures if the scope was already failed or cancelled.

 `fibers.exec` uses this mechanism extensively to ensure that child processes are not left running beyond their scope.